amareshkumar/telemetry-platform/docs/INTERVIEW_QUICK_REFERENCE.md

 ### 1. Protobuf Performance
 "We achieved 10x performance improvement by switching from JSON to Protobuf serialization.
 Our benchmarks show 408,000 serializations per second with 30-byte messages, compared to 40,000 ops/sec and 90 bytes for JSON.
 This was critical for handling 50,000 events per second from IoT devices."

+### 2. Priority Task Queue (Day 3)
+"I implemented a thread-safe priority queue using a binary heap with O(log n) enqueue/dequeue.
+It supports HIGH/MEDIUM/LOW priorities with FIFO ordering within each priority.
+The queue uses condition variables for blocking operations and is fully tested with 20+ scenarios including concurrent producers/consumers."

-### 2. Exception-Safe Redis Client
+### 3. Exception-Safe Redis Client
 "I implemented a Redis client wrapper using RAII and move semantics.
 The client guarantees connection cleanup even if exceptions are thrown, and uses connection pooling for concurrent access.
 This prevents resource leaks and makes the code much safer in production."

+### 4. Multi-Framework Testing (Day 3 Extended)
+"I scaffolded a complete multi-layer testing infrastructure with GoogleTest (unit), Catch2 (BDD), pytest (integration), and k6 (load).
+This demonstrates I can learn new tools (Catch2, k6) while being pragmatic (kept GoogleTest).
+The k6 tests integrate with Grafana for real-time dashboards."

-### 3. Modern C++17 Practices
+### 5. Modern C++17 Practices
 "The codebase uses modern C++17 features throughout:
 - `std::optional` for error handling (explicit, no exceptions)
 - `std::chrono` for type-safe time handling
 - Move semantics for zero-copy ownership transfer
+- Condition variables for thread synchronization
 - `auto` for type inference and cleaner code"

-### 4. Comprehensive Documentation
+### 6. Comprehensive Documentation (Day 3)
-"I added Doxygen documentation with call graphs and class diagrams.
+"I added Doxygen documentation with 600+ lines of API docs, call graphs, and class diagrams.
 Every public API has usage examples, performance characteristics, and thread safety notes.
-This makes onboarding new team members much faster."
+Generated HTML docs make onboarding new team members much faster."

-### 5. Build System Automation
-"CMake build system with:
-- Multi-project monorepo support
-- Automatic dependency fetching (Protobuf, Redis, GoogleTest)
-- Cross-platform builds (Windows, Linux)
-- Fast build times (8.86 seconds full clean build)"

 ---